Solana (automobile)

-Solana is a cottage manufacturer of sports, racing, and kids' automobiles.
+Solana is a Mexican cottage manufacturer of sports, racing, and kids' automobiles based in Mexico City.
 The family run company has operated since 1936, with a total production of fewer than fifty cars; the majority of them one-offs.
 The family is heavily involved in motor sports; the most prominent member was Moisés Solana, who raced family-built cars and later in Formula One.

 History

 Operating since 1936, the company had built a total of forty-two cars until 2003.
 Many of the early cars were actually meant for children, using small single-cylinder engines.
 Others were single-seater racing specials.
 The Deportivo Series II has been available since 1998, after having first been shown at a concours in Huixquilucan (Dos Ríos), in May 1996.
 This car, built on a tubular space frame, utilizes a 1.8 litre Datsun engine.
 It was built by Joaquín and Javier Solana and inspired by a 1954 special built by Javier for the Carrera Panamericana.
 The carburetted engine only has 60 hp, which is supposedly enough for a 195 km/h top speed.